apatelia/codeceptjs-api-tests/README.md

 5. A HTML report is saved in `reports` directory after a successful test run.

 ## Parallel Test Report

-When you run all the tests in parallel by running `npm run test:parallel`, instead of a regular 'report.html' file, a `parallel-report.html` HTML report is generated.
+When you run the tests in parallel by running `npm run test:parallel`, instead of a regular 'report.html' file, a `parallel-report.html` HTML report is generated.

 You can configure this `Parallel Test Report` using its configuration options in `codecept.conf.ts`.
 Below are the configuration options that you can provide value - to customize the report generation.

 ```ts
   plugins: {